-This younger sample likely lacked career experience and as such, may not have developed an understanding of norms for benefits and perks across industries.
-This could have influenced how they interpreted the information they were provided about CCM's perks and benefits, as it may not have been noteworthy or impactful.
+This younger sample likely lacked career experience and, as such, may not have developed an understanding of norms for benefits and perks across industries.
+This could have influenced how they interpreted the information they were provided about CCM’s perks and benefits, as it may not have been noteworthy or impactful.
 The sample may have also lacked exposure to clan organizational culture due to the lack of work experience.
 As such, participants might not have associated the presence of clan culture signals with the positive employee outcomes, such as reduced employee stress related to clan cultures.

-Going forward, it would be wise to change the manipulation of the independent variable and the measures of the dependent variables.
-A more direct approach could be used for both to make sure that participants notice and understand the presence of clan culture perks and the fact that CCM provides perks above the norm for North America.
-Additionally, it would be good to test this on a sample that is more representative of the intended population.
-To do so, mechanical Turk could be used to access employed adults, and Stack overflow could be used to reach students and employees in computer science.
+It would be good to test this on a sample that is more representative of the intended population.
+To do so, Mechanical Turk could be used to access employed adults, and Stack Overflow could be used to reach students and employees in computer science.
 It would be ideal to study managers to understand the implications of their perception of the organization on their attitudes towards the treatment of their subordinates.

 Lastly, correlational studies could be used to further test relationships between clan culture signals and negative employee outcomes while an effective experimental manipulation is being developed.
-One such method could be to have participants diagnose a company for its organizational culture before responding to the same set of outcome measures.
+One such method could be to have participants diagnose a company for its organizational culture based on the Competing Values Framework before responding to the same set of outcome measures.

-While the findings from this study were inconclusive, they did suggest an existing relationship between the perception of an organization's culture in response to signals and that observers' attitudes towards the treatment of an employee within that organization.
+While the findings from this study were inconclusive, they did suggest an existing relationship between an individual’s perception of an organization’s culture in response to signals and their attitudes towards the treatment of an employee within that organization.
 These, and future findings, can inform organizations of the importance of clearly defining their culture.
 Doing so can help them better meet the needs of their employees and address mental health issues in their workforce.
-These findings also add to the body of literature on organizational culture as it speaks to the impact of misleading culture signalling.

-It contributes to the research on workplace perks as well as this has largely focused on the benefits of perks in the workplace while leaving a gap in the literature regarding potential negative outcomes.
-Most importantly, this research may help inform prospective employees to learn to accurately identify the culture of a prospective workplace being what it may be signalling, so they might better choose somewhere to work that will match their values and meet their needs.
+These findings also add to the body of literature on organizational culture as it speaks to the impact of culture signalling.
+Should future studies show that misleading signals of culture do result in the justification of exploitation within an organization, this will provide crucial insight for policymakers and organizations fighting employee exploitation.
+The findings also contribute to the research on workplace perks as this has largely focused on the benefits of perks in the workplace while leaving a gap in the literature regarding potential negative outcomes.
+Regardless of intentionality, if negative outcomes are associated with certain benefits or amenities, it is best that management experts have a full picture that can inform their decisions while consulting with organizations and educating the next generation of business owners.
+Most importantly, this research may help inform the public on how to accurately identify the culture of a prospective workplace so they might better choose somewhere to work that will match their values and meet their needs.

 References